defisaver/defisaver-v3-contracts/README.md

 # defisaver-v3-contracts
-All the contracts related to the Defi Saver ecosystem
+All the contracts related to the Defi Saver ecosystem.

+Detailed overview about that code can be found https://docs.defisaver.com

+## To install
+Run `npm install` or `yarn` in the repo folder.
+You will also need to create a .env file as in the env.example and fill it in with appropriate api keys.

-## How to run the code
+## How to run tests

+All of the tests are ran from the forked state of the mainnet.
+In the hardhat config you can change the block number the fork starts from.
+If it starts from an old state some tests might not work.

+1. You first need to start a hardhat node from the forked mainnet with the following command:

+`npx hardhat node --max-memory 8192  --fork ALCHEMY_API_URL`

+2. In a different terminal window you can now deploy the recipe system:

+`npm run deploy local deploy-core`

+3. After that you can run the tests, for example:

+`npm run test local ./mcd/mcd-supply.js`

+## Common commands

 `npm run compile` -  will compile all the contracts